Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ![A more zoomed out view showing all transmissions at once](../../assets/images/Radio/GOES-GRB.jpg) <br>
 *GOES 18 GRB, spike on the left is DCP and spike on the right is CDA telemetry.*

-> GOES 19 has launched fairly recently, is currently commissioning with no active L band imagery broadcasts.
-It is expected to replace GOES 16 in early-to-mid 2025.
-> GOES 14, 17 are currently in on-orbit storage and are not broadcasting anything useful.
+> GOES 14, 16, 17 are currently in on-orbit storage and are not broadcasting anything useful.